-A good start to create your own template is to have a look at the DCCN [path_to_bidscoin]/heuristics/bidsmap_dccn.yaml template and see if you can adapt that to your needs.
-If you open the template, there are a few things to take notice of (as shown in the template snippet below).
+2. Using a text editor.
+This is the most powerful way to create or modify a bidsmap template but requires more indepth knowledge of YAML and of how BIDScoin identifies different acquisitions in a protocol given a bidsmap.
+How you can customize your template is well illustrated by the DCCN template bidsmap ([path\to\bidscoin]/heuristics/bidsmap\dccn.yaml).
+If you open that template, there are a few things to take notice of (as shown in the template snippet below).
 First, you can see that the DCCN template makes use of YAML anchors and aliases (to make maintanance more sustainable).
-The second thing to notice is that, of the first run, all values of the attribute dictionary are empty, meaning that it won't match any run.
-In that way, however, the subsequent runs that alias (<<: anatattributes_dicom) this anchor (&anatattributes_dicom) will inherit only the keys and can inject their own values.
+The second thing to notice is that, of the first run, all values of the attribute dictionary are empty, meaning that it won't match any run / will be ignored.
+In that way, however, the subsequent runs that alias (<<: \anatattributes\dicom) this anchor (&anatattributes\dicom) will inherit only the keys and can inject their own values, as shown in the second run.
 The first run of each modality sub-section (like anat) also serves as the default bidsmapping when users manually overrule / change the bids modality using the bidsmapper GUI.
-Finally, it is important to take notice of the usage of matching patterns (see DICOM Attributes).
+Finally, it is important to take notice of the usage of the lists of values (any of which can match) and Unix shell-style wildcards (see DICOM Attributes).

 '''

------ All anatomical runs ---

-anat:

-- provenance: ~

-The first item with empty attributes will not match.

-→anything but will be used when changing modality in the bidseditor GUI -> suffix =

-attributes: &anatattributes_dicom

-Modality:

 ProtocolName: ~

 SeriesDescription: ~

 ImageType: ~

 SequenceName: ~

 SequenceVariant: ~

 ScanningSequence: ~

 MRAcquisitionType: ~

-SliceThickness: ~
+SliceThickness:

 FlipAngle: ~

 EchoNumbers: ~

 EchoTime: ~

 RepetitionTime: ~

 PhaseEncodingDirection: ~

-bids: &anatbids dicom
+bids: &anatbids_dicom

-acq: <SeriesDescription>
+acq: <SeriesDescription> # A dynamic label which will be replaced during.

+⇒bidscoiner runtime with the DICOM attribute value

 ce: ~

 rec: ~

 run: <<1>>

+A dynamic label that will be increased during

+→bidscoiner runtime.
+NB: changing this value may lead to collisions / overwriting of.

+→BIDS data

 mod: ~

 suffix: T1w

+The second run item with non-empty attributes (

 - provenance: ~

+→ 'SeriesDescription' and 'MRAcquisitionType') will match any run with these.

+→attribute values

 attributes:

-<<: anatattributes_dicom
+<<: anatattributes dicom

-SeriesDescription: ['mprage', 'MPRAGE', 'MPRage', 't1w', 'T1w', 'T1']
+SeriesDescription: ['mprage', 'MPRAGE', 'MPRage', 't1w', 'T1W']

 MRAcquisitionType: 3D

+bids:

-<<: anatbids dicom
+<<: anatbids_dicom

 suffix: T1w

 '''